eshadalal/eshadalal/README.md

 - 👋 Third-year software engineering student at McMaster University seeking co-op for Summer 2026
 - 🚀 Interested in creating software for the future of technology, aerospace, and finance
-- 🌱 Currently learning SQL
+- 🌱 Currently learning full-stack!
 - 😄 Feel free to connect on LinkedIn, I'm happy to chat!